n4archive/pigamedrv.github.io/devdocs/envvars.md

 ## PIGAME_SWAPXY
 Swap X and Y (done before INVERTX/INVERTY) (only touch, not display!).
 Set this to `on` or `off`.
 If unset or invalid, defaults to `off`.
 Can be overwritten programmatically.
 ## PIGAME_V2
-Pi has GPIO numbers revision 2 (only possible(!) to be false on Pi 2 and older).
+Pi has GPIO numbers revision 2 (only possible(!) to be false on Pi 1).
 Set this to `on` or `off`.
 If unset or invalid, defaults to `on`.
 Can be overwritten programmatically.